coresignal logo white

 Conclusion

 That was Coresignal.
-I found it to be a reliable data vendor with some of the largest professional datasets in the market.
+I found it to be a reliable data vendor with some of the largest B2B datasets in the market.
 They’re well kept and frequently refreshed which may be a big selling point for trend intelligence.

 In terms of user experience, I’d prefer more pricing transparency and improvements to the self-service.
 The latter won’t affect you if you’re looking to get a dataset directly – which is Coresignal’s forte for now.